abstract-tools/foreword/API.md

 <div id="string-indexOf" class="section-name"></div>

 ### indexOf
-`String -> String -> Number`
+`String -> String -> Number?`

-Returns the index of a value, or -1 if not found.
+Returns the index of a value, or undefined if not found.

 ```javascript
 const indexABC = S.indexOf('abc')